Aldi, Whole Foods, or Kroger? The Best Grocery Stores Ranked

 If you want the lowest prices, stores like Aldi and Lidl are hard to beat.
 For a balance of cost and selection, Kroger, H-E-B, and Walmart stand out.
 And if you’re after quality or specialty items, stores like Whole Foods, Trader Joe’s, and Wegmans deliver.

-Many shoppers get the best results by mixing and matching—combining a budget store for basics with a full-service store for everything else.
+Many shoppers get the best results by mixing and matching.
+That is combining a budget store for basics with a full-service store for everything else.

 About the Writer